joonarafael/visualpathfinder/documentation/user_manual.md

 ### Control Bar

-Control bar includes two buttons and three information panels:
+Control bar includes three buttons and three information panels:

 **Buttons**

 - Exit: Close the tab.

+- View Map Source as PNG (opens in a new tab): Display the virtual map as a PNG image.
+It is scaled down to be seen at once.

 - Run Algorithms: Generates first a random start point and a random end point, then runs all 3 algorithms one after the other.
+Results will update once every algorithm is finished.

 **Information Panels**

 One information panel is reserved for each algorithm.
 After user runs the algorithms, the results will be updated to these panels.
-Included information is identical to the one provided on the [interactive side](https://github.com/joonarafael/visualpathfinder/blob/main/documentation/user_manual.md#tool-bar--run-bar "Tool Bar / Run Bar").
+Included information is identical to the one provided on the [interactive side](https://github.com/joonarafael/visualpathfinder/blob/main/documentation/user_manual.md#tool-bar--run-bar "Tool Bar / Run Bar") of the application.